 Each state has its own statute of limitations to bring a hernia mesh lawsuit for compensation.
-In most states, this time limit to sue is only a year or two after the victims (“plaintiffs”) discover their hernia mesh injuries.
+In most state courts, this time limit to sue is only a year or two after the victims (“plaintiffs”) discover their hernia mesh injuries.

 Below is a summary of each state’s statute of limitations: